noemi00/Q42---Rijksmuseum-recommender-system/README.md

 DEBUG=True

 To set CORS policies for the backend.
-The backend than can be start inside its folder by running:
+The backend can then be initiated inside its folder by running:

 ```uvicorn app:app --host {host} --port {port} --reload```